 Anne BallardSupport of senior secondary teachers

-About me: I was appointed the first primary computing advisory teacher in SA in 1983 after as primary maths advisor I had supported a small group primary teachers each using a computer in their classrooms.
+I was appointed the first primary computing advisory teacher in SA in 1983 after as primary maths advisor I had supported a small group primary teachers each using a computer in their classrooms.
 What I knew about computers and computing was minimal and I spent a term at Angle Park Computing Centre learning, using, as I recall, Apple II and BBC computers.
 My appointment was made at the same time as Apple released its Apple II computer to schools at a discounted price, as I recall somewhere round $1000, and many primary were excited to take up the offer so they had a computer in their school.
 In late 1984 I went to Annesley College as the first Computing Coordinator and worked R-12.
 The college was one of 3 SA schools involved in the IBM Computers in Education Project which ran for 3 years pioneering the use of “office” software ie spreadsheets (flat file) database and word processing software in educational settings.
 It was an Australia wide project that ran for 3 years.

 At this time there was a group called the Computing Studies Teachers’ Association whose members were mainly secondary teachers, interested in programming of Apple II and BBC computers, and encouraging students also to write programs using cards they would mark and send off to Angle Park Computing Centre where the program would be run and printouts mailed back to the school.